killer415tv/gw2-race-tournament/functionality.md

    - Prompts user for server code via popup
    - Prompts user for mode: Spectate or Racer
    - Establishes connection with tournament server
+   - The client does not have to set the map

 3. **Status Monitoring**
    - Sends ready status to server every second